Bidur-Khanal/SpineCurvEst/README.md

 - Landmark Estimator to find landmark location in each vertebra.

 The overall network estimates 68 vertebrae landmarks (4 corners for each vertebra) to form a spinal curve.
-The vertebra detection and estimation is improved by applying some post processing that include outliers rejection and curve smoothing.
+The vertebra detection and estimation is improved by applying some post processing that include outliers rejection and curve smoothing.Finally, we also compute 3 Cobb Angles (MT, PT, TL/L) using the slope of the vertebra landmarks.

 ## Result
 ![results](docs/results_all.png)